 To be clear, seller concessions go beyond the typical closing costs associated with obtaining a mortgage.
 When it comes to those costs, VA buyers can ask sellers to pay all of their loan-related costs.
 The 4 percent in concessions is an additional bonus.

 This guide will discuss how seller concessions work and what costs they can cover.

 Seller concessions are anything of value added to the transaction by the builder or seller that the buyer is not responsible for.
 These fees can include anything not paid by the buyer or covered by a lender credit.
 Seller concessions are fees not typically expected or required to be paid for by the seller.

 Seller concessions do not include the payment of the buyer’s closing costs or points.
 Again, seller concessions cannot exceed 4 percent of the loan amount.

 The following are common seller concessions:

 VA rules say that the value of a seller concession can equal as much as 4 percent of the selling price.
-That’s in addition to "normal" discount points and payment of the buyer closing costs.
+Again, that's in addition to "normal" discount points and payment of the buyer's loan-related closing costs.

-You can find out more about VA seller concession policies by speaking with a Veterans United loan officer.
+You can learn more about VA seller concession policies by speaking with a Veterans United loan officer.